shivamsupr/link-checker/readme.md

 # Link Checker

-Link Checker is a Python Scrapy project to check link status.
+Link Checker is a crawler to check link status written in python scrapy framework.

 ## Dependencies